richarvey/techshift-modernise/content/page/lab5.md

 Confirm the application is still working by opening the CloudFront Distribution URL in your browser.

 We can confirm our changes are using the new DynamoDB table by selecting the DynamoDB service, then click Tables from the left hand menu.
 Click on the TSAGalleryCache table name to open the table, then click the Items* tab to view the tables current items.
 We should see a number of items that are the cache.
-If we have logged in as Admin, we will also sea one or more session:... records.
+If we have logged in as Admin, we will also see one or more session:... records.

 ### Wrap-up

 In this lab we have setup a DynamoDB table and updated the API to use the new DynamoDB table for session and cache data.
 Talking points

-- Dynamo DB vs ElastiCache
+- DynamoDB vs ElastiCache

 ### Cleanup